BAWhyte/Ant-CHCs-Desiccation/README.md

 - pTri = % of tri-methyl alkanes on profile
 - wChain = Weighted average chain length of profile

-All of the CHC and body size data is the same as what we were using for the Cox regression, but no longer as ratios, and no longer divided into selected vs. total M:L. The proportions of each class for each nest ID come from Jan's supplemental data of the 2018 publication, which contains the nanogram estimates of each identified CHC from our ant nests.
-We no longer only examine a selected subset of the CHCs, but we can, if we want to.
 Inputting this data into a PLS looks like this:

 ```{r eval=TRUE}
 ## Partial least squares regression (formula + summary)